Le Mur Pour La Paix or The Wall For Peace

 Access to The Wall For Peace

-To visit this monument in Paris, you will find that it is located in the 7th Arrondissement within the Champ de Mars, at the opposite end of the garden to the Eiffel Tower, where so many people visit whilst they are on holiday in Paris.
+Currently you cannot visit this monument in Paris, although it used to be located in the 7th Arrondissement within the Champ de Mars, at the opposite end of the garden to the Eiffel Tower, where so many people visit whilst they are on holiday in Paris, but you can still enjoy our pictures and photos pre 2020 and of course visit the Champ de Mars Gardens.